 Uses for leflunomide

-Leflunomide is used to relieve symptoms caused by active rheumatoid arthritis, such as inflammation, swelling, stiffness, and joint pain. leflunomide works by stopping the body from producing too many of the immune cells that are responsible for the swelling and inflammation.
+Leflunomide is used to relieve symptoms caused by active rheumatoid arthritis, such as inflammation, swelling, stiffness, and joint pain.
+This medicine works by stopping the body from producing too many of the immune cells that are responsible for the swelling and inflammation.

 This medicine is available only with your doctor's prescription.